Github4Ananya/Rate-limiter/ratelimiter/README.md

-# Resilience4j-Limit number of requests to RESTAPI using ratelimiter
+# Limit the number of requests to RESTAPI using ratelimiter
  To limit the number of requests that a restapi can handle in a fixed duration.
 There are several reasons to limit number of calls than an api can hanlde,few of them are.
 - To meet service level agreement